foo123/modelview.js/manual.md

-// get data proxy for a branch of model data specified by given key
+// get data proxy for a branch of model data specified by given key refernced as relVar
 // model.Proxy is used to get/set values of the object (and nested objects)
 // at given branch of the model data as autonomous entity
-// proxy takes care to notify central model of any changes made model.getProxy( String dottedKey );
+// proxy takes care to notify central model of any changes made model.getProxy( String dottedKey, String relVar );